 Each year, many SEAS/GSAS students secure funding from external agencies.
 Students who are offered external awards are expected to accept them in place of Harvard funding.
 By freeing up SEAS/GSAS funds for assignment to other students, these students help ensure that the SEAS/GSAS financial aid program is able to do the most good for the largest possible number of students.

 To ensure equitable treatment of all students, the coordination of external award benefits with a student’s existing funding package is determined by the GSAS financial aid officer in consultation with SEAS.

 PhD students with external support are eligible for a SEAS-sponsored academic incentive.
 PhD students who bring in open, competitive external fellowships that are equal to 50% or more of total their support (tuition/fees + stipend) will receive a supplemental award of $3,000 in the first year of the external fellowship.
-PhD students who bring in open external competitive external fellowships that are not 50% or more of their total support (tuition/fees + stipend or salary) will receive a supplemental award of $1,000.
+PhD students who bring in open external competitive external fellowships that are not 50% or more of their total support and are at least $10,000 (tuition/fees + stipend or salary) will receive a supplemental award of $1,000.
 The full $3,000 bonus may also be awarded in certain cases of multi-year fellowships depending on the total amount of support provided.

 Financial support for masters students (M.E. & S.M.)

 While financial aid is not available for master’s students in our M.E. and S.M. programs, there are a variety of funding opportunities available.
 Prospective students are encouraged to apply for independent grants and fellowships to fund their studies.